carltheperson/advanced-js-objects/chapters/chapter-8.md

 # Static members

-Static members, that is, static field declarations and methods, exists as own properties of the class *itself*.
+Static members, that is, static field declarations and methods, exist as own properties of the class *itself*.
 They do not appear in the prototype chain of instances, and they can only be accessed directly on the class.

 ```js
 class Person {